 Co-requisite courses may be required in English and mathematics.
 Requirements are determined by placement test scores.
+Upon successful completion of the program, the graduate is able to:

 - Apply accepted safety and health practices in the workplace - Demonstrate a working knowledge of the construction, operation and function of components and devices used in mechanical, electrical and fluid power systems - Apply principles, knowledge and analysis skills in troubleshooting, repairing and maintaining mechanical, electrical and fluid power systems - Use tools and instrumentation to troubleshoot and/or repair industrial equipment and systems - Read, interpret and design schematics and wiring diagrams for mechanical, electric and fluid power systems - Apply effective written communication and computation skills - Demonstrate computational skills to solve problems involving parameters contained in mechanical, electrical, electronic and fluid power systems - Demonstrate computer literacy